ERP Database - The Unofficial ERP Knowledge Base

 Scheduling agreement delivery schedule lines do not constitute an independent document but are part of the scheduling agreement.
 Procurement via scheduling agreements thus enables to reduce the volume of document used.

-• Volumes of stock on hand can be reduced to a minimum through application of the Just-in-Time (JIT) principle, involving the specification of exact delivery time-spots.
+• Volumes of stock on hand can be reduced to a minimum through the application of the Just-in-Time (JIT) principle, involving the specification of exact delivery time-spots.

 • The vendors’ lead times are reduced.
 It is not necessary to deliver the entire quantity covered by the scheduling agreement at once; instead, a series of smaller quantities can be delivered in accordance with the delivery schedule lines.
 In this case, the vendors can receive due notification of such required quantities and delivery dates and times well in advance.